- You know you're in love when you can't fall asleep because reality is finally better than your dreams - Dr. Seuss

 Four months was all it took for me to break all of my own rules and allow myself to fall madly in love with you.

-It wasn't until I was diagnosed with stage four pelvic cancer that I realized I would never truly experience the love I had read about in so many cheesy novels.
-Despite the terrors that come with cancer I'd come to terms with missing out on true love and though my mother and father cried for days afterwards I knew that I had escaped a lot of pain and heartbreak that was yet to come had I not been diagnosed with cancer.
+It wasn't until I was diagnosed with stage four pelvic cancer that I realised I would never truly experience the love I had read about in so many cheesy romance novels.
+Despite the terrors that came with cancer I had come to terms with missing out on true love and although my mother and father cried for days afterwards I knew that I had escaped a lot of pain and heartbreak that was yet to come had I not been diagnosed with cancer.
 I told myself that there were hundreds of things I had to do before I died and so, I lifted my head up high and smiled through it all.

 Thank you.
 For everything.